 Mediterranean food is full of fresh vegetables, tender meats, and a wide range of tastes.

-Experts however have defined three core ingredients that all the different regions have essentially built their cuisines on: olives, wheat, and grapes.
+Experts, however, have defined three core ingredients that all the different regions have essentially built their cuisines on.
+These are olives, wheat, and grapes.

 1 – Olives